-- All MIDI CC's that are received are also transmitted, if "KnobCC" on the COM2 page is set to on.

--Notes are transmitted from the sequencer note tracks and from the trigger buttons, and retransmitted from MIDI in, if one or more parts are set to "External MIDI".

--MIDI clock, start and stop messages are transmitted, if the "ClkOut" parameter on the COMMON page is set to on.

--Program change and bank change (MIDI CC 32), when you change the preset, if Prgr is switched on at the Common page.
+- All MIDI CC's that are received are also transmitted, if "KnobCC" on the COM2 page is set to on. - -Notes are transmitted from the sequencer note tracks and from the trigger buttons, and retransmitted from MIDI in, if one or more parts are set to "External MIDI". - -MIDI clock, start and stop messages are transmitted, if the "ClkOut" parameter on the COMMON page is set to on. - -CC123 All Notes Off, when the Panic function is activated. - -Program change and bank change (MIDI CC 32), when you change the preset, if Prgr is switched on at the Common page.